Define the frequencies for musical notes

 Play-Note -Note $_.Note -Duration $_.Duration

-2. The Melody: The $melody array defines each note and its duration in milliseconds.
+$melodyarray defines each note and its duration in milliseconds. - The Function: The

 Running the Script